 Emma's books Beloved and Freedom Song are a representation of her values through her words.
 Her journey of loss and grief and finding grounding and connection through the chaos has helped her understand the importance of acknowledging challenging emotions and finding peace within.

 Emma is a businesswoman and author who is passionate about spreading a message of unity, empathy and understanding.
-Her words and art exist in order to accomplish this mission.
 This all sounds very lofty and earnest but Emma enjoys a good laugh, often at her own expense.

 Emma is working with Ayesha Asif, her Communications and Marketing manager on a series of Podcasts "Mental Health Conversations", giving people the tools to access their inner riches.
 The podcast aims to teach self-compassion and shares tools that help us to connect more deeply with ourselves and our world through meditation and grounding exercises.